PerryChuh/MEHAHO/README.md

     library(MEHAHO)
     ```

 Function usage details can be found in the R package help documentation.
-You can also adjust the function's architecture to modify hyper-parameters and initial values of the algorithm as needed.
+You can also adjust the function's architecture to modify hyper-parameters and initial values of the algorithm in folder `R/` as needed.

 ## References